lumoa-oss/booktest/books/test/cli/help.md

   --python-path PYTHON_PATH
                         python path for detecting source files. values should separated by ':'. default is 'src:.'
+  --resource-snapshots  use this flag, if snapshot files are stored as
-  -l                    lists the selected test cases --setup               setups booktest
+                        packaged resources (e.g. in PEX file) -l                    lists the selected test cases --setup               setups booktest
   --garbage             prints the garbage files